KxSystems/docs/docs/ml/automl/faq.md

 ```

 !!!Warning
-	To ensure that the behaviour of the system is consistent with the framework, it is vital that a user follows the above instructions in particularly ensuring that their models take as input the defined parameters and output appropriately, in particular at the model definition phase where explicit return of the model is required.
+	To ensure that the behaviour of the system is consistent with the framework, it is vital that a user follows the above instructions, particularly ensuring that their models take as input the defined parameters along with returning the appropriate output, in particular at the model definition phase where explicit return of the model is required.
 Seeding of these models is not guaranteed unless a user has defined calls to functions such as `numpy.random.seed` to ensure that this is the case.

 !!!Note
-	For the fitting and prediction of keras models through embedPy it is important that the feature data is a numpy array, omission of this conversion can cause issues.
+	For the fitting and prediction of keras models through embedPy, it is important that the feature data is a numpy array, omission of this conversion can cause issues.
 As seen above within `kerasmdls.q` this is done through application of ```npa:.p.import[`numpy]`:array``` to the data

 3 - Update the list `.aml.i.keraslist` defined at the top of the `code/models/keramdls.q` file.
+The name of the model here must coincide with the naming convention to be used for displays to console and that defined in the next step as the "display-name".
 At present grid search procedures are **not** completed on keras models.
-The name of the model here must coincide with the naming convention to be used for displays to console and that defined in the next step as the "display-name"

 ```q
 \d .aml